 Well...
 I have!
 Naively working on a hard disk one day without adequate protection.
 You know that shock you get when you touch a metal door handle?
 That happened.

 When I reconnected the drive and switched the machine back on, it made lots of repetitive clicking noises.
-The BIOS could not detect it, and the disk drive never worked again!
+The BIOS could not detect it, and the hard drive never worked again!

 An Anti-static wrist strap is the most common solution to ESD.
 Slip the adjustable elastic or Velcro band around your wrist and attach the bulldog clip on the other end to a bare metal part (or non painted part) of your computer.